-In July 2018, we issued \$1.7 billion aggregate principal amount of 0.75% Convertible Senior Notes due 2023 (the "2023 Notes," and in June 2020, we issued \$2.0 billion aggregate principal amount of 0.375% Convertible Senior Notes due 2025 (the "2025 Notes," and together with the 2023 Notes, the "Notes").
-The 2023 Notes bear interest at a fixed rate of 0.75% per year, payable semi-annually in arrears on January 1 and July 1 of each year, beginning on January 1, 2019.
-The 2025 Notes bear interest at a fixed rate of 0.375% per year, payable semi-annually in arrears on June 1 and December 1 of each year, beginning on December 1, 2020.
+In July 2018, we issued \$1.7 billion aggregate principal amount of 0.75% Convertible Senior Notes due 2023 (the "2023 Notes") and in June 2020, we issued \$2.0 billion aggregate principal amount of 0.375% Convertible Senior Notes due 2025 (the "2025 Notes," and together with the 2023 Notes, the "Notes").
+The 2023 Notes bear interest at a fixed rate of 0.75% per year, payable semi-annually in arrears on January 1 and July 1 of each year, beginning on December 1, 2020.
 Each series of the convertible notes is governed by an indenture between us, as the issuer, and U.S. Bank National Association, as Trustee (individually, each an "Indenture," and together, the "Indentures").
 The Notes of each series are unsecured, unsubordinated obligations and the applicable Indenture governing each series of Notes does not contain any financial covenants or restrictions on the payments of dividends, the incurrence of indebtedness, or the issuance or repurchase of securities by us or any of our subsidiaries.
 The 2023 Notes and the 2025 Notes mature on July 1, 2023 and June 1, 2025, respectively.
 We cannot redeem the 2023 Notes prior to maturity.
 We may redeem for cash all or any portion of the 2025 Notes, at our option, on or after June 5, 2023, and prior to the 31st scheduled trading day immediately preceding the maturity date if the last reported sale price of our common stock has been at least 130% of the conversion price then in effect for at least 20 trading days during any 30 consecutive trading day period ending on and including the trading day preceding the date on which we provide notice of redemption.
 The redemption will be at a price equal to 100% of the principal amount of the 2025 Notes and adjusted for interest.
-If we call any or all of the 2025 Notes for redemption, holders may convert such 2025 Notes called for redemption at any time prior to the close
+If we call any or all of the 2025 Notes for redemption, holders may convert such 2025 Notes called for redemption at any time prior to the close of business on the second scheduled trading day immediately preceding the redemption date.